Chart of Accounts

 Deleting vs. archiving

-- Recommended — set the account Inactive to remove it from everyday use while keeping every historical entry intact.
+Deletion is blocked when an account has associated transactions or journal entries.
+System accounts can never be deleted.
+Prefer Inactive to remove an account from everyday use while keeping every historical entry intact.